 And paste into WP Table manager "Table" tab

-You're done! you can now fetch data from your Google Sheet.
+You're done!
+You can now fetch data and style from your Google Sheet.

 5.3 Automatic Excel and Google Sheets sync